jayarathina/Roman-Calendar/README.md

 # Roman-Calendar
 This is a Roman Catholic Liturgical Calendar Generator in PHP.
+I decided to separate these two projects because there are no open source libraries available that has dealt with every single caveat of computing a liturgical year.
 This project acts as a backbone for my [Tamil-Catholic-Lectionary project](https://github.com/jayarathina/Tamil-Catholic-Lectionary).
-I decided to separate these two projects because:
-- There are no open source library available that has dealt with every single caveat of computing a liturgical year.
-- Verse subdivisions (not the actual readings) in lectionary differ based on the translation used.
-Hence I felt it would be better if a separate project was started for Tamil Language)

 ## Features of this library include:
-- Solemnities, Feasts, Memory, Optional Memory etc., for a particular year with proper liturgical colors are generated.
+- Solemnities, Feasts, Memory, Optional Memory etc., for a particular year with **proper liturgical colors** are generated.
-- Ability to add local calendars (Using JSON or database).
+- Ability to **add local calendars** (Using JSON or database).
-- Created with programmers in mind, so that programmers can easily embed or extend it in their own website.
+- Created with programmers in mind, so that programmers can **easily extend and build upon this**.
-- Designed to be modular, easy to read with necessary comments for clarity.
+- Easy to read with **necessary comments for clarity**.
 - Can be easily translated into any language.
 (English Translation of the raw data is provided in the HTML representation of the data.
 See: [RomanCalendarRenderHTML.php](lib/RomanCalendarRenderHTML.php)

 ## Dependencies
-* This is purely a PHP poject.
-The entire project is implemented using JSON flat file as data source.
-But _If_ you want to use a database (See getDataFromDB() in [RomanCalendar.php](lib/RomanCalendar.php)), the Medoo library is required.
-It is found under mods folder.
+This is a PHP poject.
+The project uses JSON flat file as data source.
+But _If_ you want to use a database (See getDataFromDB() in [RomanCalendar.php](lib/RomanCalendar.php)), the [Medoo library](http://medoo.in) is required.
 Sample DB structure is found at [liturgy_lectionary.sql](mysql/liturgy_lectionary.sql)

 ## Points to Note
 For each day the name of the feast (if any) acts as a unique identifier for that feast.
 For a weekday (with no feast) a code is generated in the following syntax: `<SEASON CODE><WEEK NUMBER>-<DAY NUMBER><DAY NAME>`.
 They stand for the following: